 Have you ever been jealous of people who can tell a dramatic conversion story?
-Some people have a clear “before and after” testimony of how Jesus Christ has made a difference in their lives.
-Many of us, though, especially if we grew up in the church, might think our stories of coming to faith aren’t very exciting.
+Some people.
+Like the apostle Paul, have a clear “before and after” testimony of how Jesus Christ has made a difference in their lives.
+Paul, still known as Saul in the story you are about to hear, did not start out as a fan of Jesus.

 Meanwhile Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked him for letters to the synagogues at Damascus, so that if he found any who belonged to the Way, men or women, he might bring them bound to Jerusalem.
 Now as he was going along and approaching Damascus, suddenly a light from heaven flashed around him.
 He fell to the ground and heard a voice saying to him, “Saul, Saul, why do you persecute me?”
 He asked, “Who are you, Lord?”
 The reply came, “I am Jesus, whom you are persecuting.
 But get up and enter the city, and you will be told what you are to do.”
 The men who were traveling with him stood speechless because they heard the voice but saw no one.
 Saul got up from the ground, and though his eyes were open, he could see nothing; so they led him by the hand and brought him into Damascus.
 For three days he was without sight, and neither ate nor drank.